-For further information on the extent of CSi's involvement in SPEs, refer to "Note 41 - Interests in Other Entities" in the notes to the consolidated financial statements in the 2020 CSi Annual Report.

-5.4 CSi is exposed to climate change risks, which could adversely affect its reputation, business operations, clients and customers, as well as the creditworthiness of its counterparties
+- For further information on the extent of CSi's involvement in SPEs, refer to "Note 37 Interests in Other Entities" in the notes to the consolidated financial statements in the 2021 CSi Annual Report. - 6.4 CSi is exposed to climate change risks, which could adversely affect its reputation, business operations, clients and customers, as well as the creditworthiness of its counterparties

-CSi operates in many regions, countries and communities around the world where its businesses, and the activities of its clients, could be impacted by climate change.
+CSi operates in many regions, countries and communities around the world where its businesses, and the activities of its clients, could be impacted by climate change, which poses both short- and long-term risks to CSi and its clients.
 Climate change could expose CSi to financial risk either through its physical (e.g., climate or weather-related events) or transitional (e.g., changes in climate policy or in the regulation of financial institutions with respect to climate change risks) effects.
-Transition risks could be further accelerated by the occurrence of changes in the physical climate.
+Transition risks could be further accelerated by the increasingly frequent occurrence of changes in the physical climate, such as hurricanes, floods, wildfires and extreme temperatures.

 Physical and transition climate risks could have a financial impact on CSi either directly, through its physical assets, costs and operations, or indirectly, through its financial relationships with its clients.
 These risks are varied and include, but are not limited to, the risk of declines in asset values, including in connection with CSi's real estate investments, credit risk associated with loans and other credit exposures to its clients, business risk, including loss of revenues associated with reducing exposure to traditional business with clients that do not have a credible transition plan, decrease in assets under management if such clients decide to move assets away and increased defaults and reallocation of capital as a result of changes in global policies, and regulatory risk, including ongoing legislative and regulatory uncertainties and changes regarding climate risk management and best practices.
 Additionally, the risk of reduced availability of insurance, operational risk related to CSi-owned buildings and infrastructure, the risk of significant interruptions to business operations, as well as the need to make changes in response to those consequences are further examples of climate-related risks.

-CSi's reputation and client relationships may be damaged by its, or its clients', involvement in certain business activities associated with climate change or as a result of negative public sentiment, regulatory scrutiny or reduced investor and stakeholder confidence due to its response to climate change and its climate change strategy.
-If CSi fails to appropriately measure and manage the various risks it faces as a result of climate change, or fails to adapt its strategy and business model to the changing regulatory requirements and market expectations, its business, results of operations and financial condition could be materially adversely affected.
+Given the growing volume of nascent climate and sustainability-related laws, rules and regulations, increasing demand from various stakeholders for environmentally sustainable products and services and regulatory scrutiny, CSi and other financial institutions may be subject to increasing litigation, enforcement and contract liability risks in connection with climate change, environmental degradation and other Environmental, Social and Governance (ESG)-related issues.
+In addition, CSi's reputation and client relationships may be damaged by its, or its clients', involvement in certain business activities associated with climate change or as a result of negative public sentiment, regulatory scrutiny or reduced investor and stakeholder confidence due to its response to climate change and its climate change strategy.
+If CSi fails to appropriately measure and manage the various risks it faces as a result of climate change, fails to achieve the goals and ambitions it has set (or can only do so at a significant expense to its business), or fails to adapt its strategy and business model to the changing regulatory requirements and market expectations, its reputation, business, results of operations and financial condition could be materially adversely affected.